versalitas/Sprint4/README.md

 #### Statelessness:

-Th server does not need to know anything about what state the client is in and vice versa.
+The server does not need to know anything about what state the client is in and vice versa.
 They can understand any message receivedindepentently of previous messages..

+#### REST uses Resources

+Resources are the nouns of the Web, they describe any object, document, or thing that you may need to store or send to other services.
 # Node Initial Project

 ### Project Structure